cacocake/eating-frenzy/README.md

   <img src="https://github.com/user-attachments/assets/3e3ba352-ae5a-4c83-a656-40a27736126d" width=50% height=50%>
 </p>

+## License

+This project is licensed for viewing and educational purposes only.
+You may not copy, modify, or redistribute it.
+See the [LICENSE](LICENSE) file for full terms.

 # Project Description
 A unity project done as a take-home assignment, which was done with no prior professional unity experience, just college and hackathon skills.
 Had to re-learn a lot of concepts as well as new ones.
 The goal was to make a [Hole.IO](https://play.google.com/store/apps/details?id=io.voodoo.holeio&pli=1) clone done in 1 week.
 As such the polish for the game is really rough as well as the project structure as I had to work through a limited amount of time to have an MVP.